timescale/docs.timescale.com-content/getting-started/setup-multi-node-auth.md

 ## Multi-node configuration

+In addition to the [normal configuration for TimescaleDB][configuration], we recommend the following settings that are specific to multi-node operation:

+* `max_prepared_transactions` must be set to a non-zero value on all data nodes (if not already set, `150` is recommended).
+* `enable_partitionwise_aggregate` should be set to `on` on the access node for good query performance.
+Otherwise, queries will not be pushed down to the data nodes.
+* `jit` should be set to `off` on the access node as JIT currently doesn't work well with distributed queries.
+JIT can still be enabled on the data nodes.

-In additions to the [normal configuration for TimescaleDB][configuration], it is also necessary to change the parameter `max_prepared_transactions` to a non-zero value on all nodes (if not already set, '150' is recommended).
-The parameter is located in `postgresql.conf`, typically in the data directory.
-If it isn't there, connect to the node (`psql`) and get the path with:
+Each of the above settings parameters can be configured for the instance in `postgresql.conf`, typically located in the data directory.
+If the file isn't there, connect to the node (`psql`) and get the path with:

 ```sql
 SHOW config_file;